frozenjava/EvilPortalNano/README.md

 ### TODO
 * Figure out how to redirect clients going to HTTPS sites
 * Add ability to program commands to run when a portal is enabled/disabled
-* Consolidate all portal info into a single portal_name.json file
 * Make sure that portals from previous versions can be seamlessly migrated to the new version
 * Disable the button to move a portal while it is activated
 * Add doc strings to all methods in module.php and functions in module.js